containerum/containerum-docs/content/kubernetes/installation/4etcd.md

 This section covers how to launch a 3-node etcd cluster, configure high availability, and secure remote access.

 ## Bootstrapping an etcd Cluster Member
-**Run each command from this section on each instance that you would like to use as an etcd node**.
+> **Run each command from this section on each instance that you would like to use as an etcd node**.

-As described in [prerequirements](../prerequirements.md), you can install etcd on either master node instances or separate node instances.
+As described in the [requirements](/kubernetes/prerequirements/) section, you can install etcd on either master node instances or separate node instances.

 Login to each instance via ssh.